-On the other hand, mobile eSignature solutions provide a great deal of benefits for companies who use them.
+On the other hand, mobile eSignature solutions provide a lot of benefits for companies who use them.
 That’s because they are:

 Instant: Customers are asked via text message to provide their consent in the moment when their interest is at its peak.
 They don’t need to wait for emails, download annoying apps, or scan their physical signatures –– all of which are barriers to business.